mindrays/blogpost/_posts/2020-06-04-Maya-Mohan.md

 ![]({{ site.baseurl }}/images/maya/maya-being-silly.jpg "it is fun to watch her being silly at times")

-Thank you, Maya for being so friendly and kudos to her parents - Aparna & Neville to let me play with her. :smile:
+Thank you, Maya for being so friendly and kudos to her parents - Aparna & Neville to let me play with her. :)